Hooman's Friend

 Spectacularly coloured, the Hungarian Vizsla is a flash of the richest red when the sun hits their coat.
 But their coat is not the only eye-catching attribute of this versatile dog breed.
 They have a temperament to match their handsomeness, and the breed has many followers growing daily.

-So has the breed caught your eye, and you're asking yourself if the Hungarian Vizsla would fit your lifestyle?
-The following blog post will dive deeper into the temperament of this alert, intelligent and energetic dog breed, so by the end, you have a good idea if this dog will make it into your Top 5 favourite dog list.
+So, has the breed caught your eye, and you're wondering if the Hungarian Vizsla would fit your lifestyle?
+The following blog post will dive deeper into the temperament of this alert, intelligent, and energetic dog breed, so by the end, you will have a good idea of whether this dog will make it into your top five favourite dog list.

 Spoiler alert: We might be biased, but think they will make the cut.